Gaston900/PSArcadeClassic/README.md

 Support for extending adpcma files (NeoGeo) (By Robert)

-Added custom buttons and autofire.
+Added custom buttons and autofire (By MAMEPLUS)

 Removed the black border on NeoGeo systems, now has full screen.